 - high transparency throughout the supply chain

-- all companies that need to evidence that they meet the requirements trading companies place on product safety, quality and legality
+All producing companies in the food sector, which produce private labels by order of food trade and all companies that need to verify that they meet the requirements trading companies place on product safety, quality and legality.

 The IFS is oriented towards the Guidance Document of the Global Food Safety Initiative (GFSI).
 The goal of the GFSI is to establish international safety standards for companies delivering private labels to trade and commerce.
 For this purpose, the GFSI has compiled key criteria, against which food safety standards are measured.